 Now we know how students think and what kind of things trigger students to think.
 What does this mean for the classroom?
+What is the impact on your teaching?
 How can I encourage students to learn?
 Daniel T. Willingham describes a few tips.
 Ask yourself the following 7 questions:

 1. Is there a problem to be solved?

 Make sure that there is a problem for your students that poses a moderate challenge.
 If the problem is too easy to solve, it is not a problem.
 If you keep talking and talking and talking, the students don’t have a problem to solve either.
 A problem that is too complex is more like a riddle.
 You don’t want to have students just guess the answer.
 We want our students to think.